min2ha/ukwa-site/content/target/37412/index.en.md

   "subject": "EU Referendum"
 }

-# Brits in EU: It's your future, so act now to keep Britain in

 There are different types of ex pats living abroad and the vote influences both groups.
 The vote could potentially have a huge affect on rights, benefits and residency status of Brits living in EU countries.